You put tons of work into creating fantastic Instagram posts for your audience.

 - Stick to mid-week days for the critical stuff: When it comes to getting engagement on Instagram, Monday and Thursday are the best days, according to the team at Sprout Social.
 People expect to engage more with social channels through the week.

-Ultimately, while there are a lot of studies out there that look at the best time to post on Instagram, they’re all just looking at a tiny snapshot of data.
+Ultimately, while there are a lot of studies out there that look at the optimized times to post on IG, they’re all just looking at a tiny snapshot of data.

 Every customer base is different, and the only way to make sure you’re engaging with your audience is to find out what schedule works for them.